 - Secure weight pockets won’t move during motion

 - The price point is a little high for the simplicity of the design

-Though the price point may seem somewhat high, this vest is worth the consideration.
-It’s built to last and suitable for men and women of many different sizes.
-It’s comfortable, and you can order it in a variety of weight selections from 5 to 20 kg.
-If you find that the vest is too heavy, you can always take out some of the weight pouches to ease the load.
+Though the price point may seem a little higher than some, this vest is worthy of consideration.
+It’s built to last and suitable for men and women of many different sizes – just use the adjustable straps.
+It’s comfortable, and you can order it in a variety of weight selections from 5 all the way to 30 kg.
+If you find that the vest is too heavy, you can always take out some of the removable weights from the weight pouches to ease the load.

 You couldn’t ask for more from the TNP Accessories Weight Vest.
-It’s comfortable, wicks sweat, and is available up to 30 kg.
+It’s comfortable, wicks sweat, and is available in various weight options up to a maximum weight of 30 kg.
 It’s excellent if you’re looking for a heavyweight and heavy-duty vest.